Should You Be Eating Starchy Foods at Night?

 A good way to tell the difference between these feeling is to analyze what you want to eat.

-If the first thing is a cookie or french fries, then you aren’t hungry.
-If you really were hungry, you could eat anything without caring what it is.
+Are you craving cookies or french fries?
+You may not be hungry, then.
+This is because if you really were hungry, you could eat almost anything without caring what it is.

 5. Leave empty space in your stomach

 Stuffing yourself with food at dinner is really bad for your health.